 ‘A Poison Tree by William Blake has four different stanzas.
-It starts as a first-person poem, where the poet is expressing his anger and hatred towards his enemy.
+It starts as a first-person poem, where the poet is expressing his anger and hatred toward his enemy.
 The poem then takes a turn and ‘I’ is replaced with the word ‘It’, a pronoun to depict the feelings of the enemy.

 The poet has used a metaphoric style.
 For instance, apple depicts his vengeance; tree depicts his loss of patience, underneath which he kills his enemy, etc. Besides, Blake also makes use of end rhyme to really drive the message home.
 As in the first, second, third, and fourth lines of the poem’s first para, you can see ‘friend’ and ‘end’, both at the end of their respective lines, rhyme, and likewise does ‘foe’ and ‘grow’.

 I was angry with my friend;